ALRhub/SyMFM6D/README.md

 For the output of the network architecture we set c<sub>i</sub> = c<sub>p</sub> = 64.
-n<sub>cls</sub> is the number of classes in the used dataset, e.g. n<sub>cls</sub> = 22 for YCB-Video and SymMovCam. n<sub>kps</sub> is the number of keypoint per object, which we set to eight.
+n<sub>cls</sub> is the number of classes in the used dataset, e.g. n<sub>cls</sub> = 22 for YCB-Video and SymMovCam. n<sub>kps</sub> is the number of keypoints per object, which we set to eight.